openshift/enhancements/enhancements/insights/insights-operator-runtime.md

     * Value is a hash of the detected implementers: `Red Hat, inc., Oracle Corporation, Eclipse Adoptium` (list not exhaustive)
 * Runtime Information - The container scanner can selectively identify runtime libraries/frameworks that run in the containers.
 They are represented with the `RuntimeComponent` type that has the fields:
   * __`Name`__ - Name of the runtime used to run the application in the container
-    * Derived value (set by the insights-operator-runtime component)
+    * Derived value (set by the insights-runtime-extractor component)
     * Optional - based on the capabilities of the container scanner to detect such runtimes
     * Value is a hash of the detected runtimes `Quarkus, Spring Boot, Apache Tomcat, WildFly, JBoss EAP` (list based on the capabilities of the container scanner, might be enhanced with additional development)
   * __`Version`__ - The version of the runtime used to run the application
     * Raw values (read from files in the containers)
-    * Optional - based on the capabilities of the insights-operator-runtime component to detect the runtime and the availability of its version from files in the container
+    * Optional - based on the capabilities of the insights-runtime-extractor component to detect the runtime and the availability of its version from files in the container
     * Value is a hash of the detected runtime version: `2.10.3.Final, 7.4.7.GA, 2.7.1, 3.6.0.redhat-00005,...` (list not exhaustive)

 It is not planned to add more fields to the `workloadRuntimeInfoContainer` type.
-However, the insights-operator-runtime component can be enhanced to detect more runtimes without impacting the integration in the Insights Operator.
+However, the insights-runtime-extractor component can be enhanced to detect more runtimes without impacting the integration in the Insights Operator.

 ##### Examples